 Huayno is a musical style that blends traditional and Western musical instruments and melodies to create the popular dance music with cheerful rhythms and emotional lyrics.
-Chicha, or ed remembre Cartavio user mer der cartavio en superiori en en entre cartavio user mer der cartavio en entre der cartavio en entre cartavio de l'entre cartavio de l'entre cartavio de l'entre cartavio de l'entre cartavio en entre cartavio de l'entre cartavio entre cartavio en e one of Peru's most popular and respected criolla singers.
+Chicha, or ed rememble and the control of the c one of Peru's most popular and respected criolla singers.
 Some subgenres are vals criollo (Creole or Peruvian waltz), polka, and marinera (see "Dance" below).
 Singer-composer Maria Isabel Granda Larco, known as Chabuca Granda, is one of Peru's most iconic musical artists.
 She composed valses criollos and paved the way for famous Afro-Peruvian performers like Susana Baca and Eva Ayllón.
 Today, many Peruvians listen to an array of foreign and Peruvian musical styles like pop, rock, reggaetón (a Spanish Caribbean-based genre), heavy metal, folk, classical, rap, and electronic.